[This article was originally published in 2017 by Trucks, Parts, Service. It has been updated to include more timely information.]

 The key to understanding VMRS is recognizing the third letter in its acronym, says Jack Poster, VMRS service manager with the American Trucking Associations (ATA).
 Poster says VMRS is first and foremost a reporting tool.
 A standard that can be used across any industry where vehicle maintenance data is recorded and tracked.

 The ATA’s Technology & Maintenance Council (TMC), which oversees VMRS, defines the standards as a “structured coding system” that can be used “from total operating systems down to the individual part level.”

-Decisiv’s Michael Riemer has written two white papers on VMRS for his customers.
-In his paper ‘Using VMRS Codes to Unlock Fleet Profitability,’ Riemer describes VMRS as “an industry standard language that allows everyone in the service supply chain to have a complete understanding of what occurred during a repair, and eliminates the need for extensive written communication.”
+Decisiv has published two white papers on VMRS for his customers.
+In the paper ‘Using VMRS Codes to Unlock Fleet Profitability,’ the company describes VMRS as “an industry standard language that allows everyone in the service supply chain to have a complete understanding of what occurred during a repair, and eliminates the need for extensive written communication.”

 Poster likens VMRS to a more famous universal language.
 “I like to think of it as ‘musical notes for vehicle maintenance,’” he says.
 “Like music, VMRS is standardized.
 It’s a language for reporting data that works for everyone.”

 Though it lacks the historical origins of written music, VMRS has been around for many years.
 Initial conversations regarding the development of a vehicle maintenance reporting language began among fleet maintenance associations in 1969.
 The first codes were released the following year.

 “It wasn’t adopted right away,” Poster says.
 “It wasn’t until the late 1980s and early 1990s — when a lot of fleet maintenance software forefathers started seeing how the codes and numbers could fit right into their computer systems — when it really took off.”

 It is now nearly ubiquitous in the fleet community, and can be found in transportation operations worldwide.

 How does VMRS work?